Patient education: Animal bites (Beyond the Basics)

 The most feared complication of an animal bite is rabies, although skin infection is the most common complication.
 Some bite wounds can be serious, causing injury and permanent disability.
 Bite wounds to the hand carry an especially high risk for serious complications because the skin's surface is so close to the underlying bones and joints.

 This topic review discusses recommendations for care after an animal bite.
 Prevention of rabies is discussed in a separate topic review.
-(See "Patient information: Rabies (Beyond the Basics)".)
+(See "Patient education: Rabies (Beyond the Basics)".)

 TYPES OF ANIMAL BITES

 The location and type of the injury depends upon the animal inflicting the bite.